See the Famous Deer in Nara Park

 Nara was Japan’s first permanent capital, established in 710 AD, and today it preserves one of the most extraordinary concentrations of ancient Buddhist monuments, Shinto shrines, and cultural treasures anywhere in Asia.
 A UNESCO World Heritage Site, Nara offers an experience of Japan’s ancient civilization that even Kyoto cannot fully replicate.

-As your private guide, Takuya Yanagisawa will bring Nara’s 1,300-year history alive — from the astonishing Great Buddha housed in the world’s largest wooden structure, to the sacred deer that have roamed freely through the city’s parklands since the 8th century.
-Takuya’s deep knowledge of Nara’s Buddhist and Shinto heritage transforms each site from a sightseeing stop into a genuine window into ancient Japan.
+As your private guide, I will bring Nara’s 1,300-year history alive — from the astonishing Great Buddha housed in the world’s largest wooden structure, to the sacred deer that have roamed freely through the city’s parklands since the 8th century.
+My deep knowledge of Nara’s Buddhist and Shinto heritage transforms each site from a sightseeing stop into a genuine window into ancient Japan.

-Nara is also frequently combined with Kyoto as a two-city day tour — something Takuya specializes in, making the most of your available time with expert logistical planning and seamless transitions between cities.
+Nara is also frequently combined with Kyoto as a two-city day tour — something I specialize in, making the most of your available time with expert logistical planning and seamless transitions between cities.

 If you stretch your destinations from Nara city, you can discover the Japan’s unique historic connections to Europe.
 At Horyuji Temple, the first two UNESCO World Heritage site, you learn the influence of European architecture at the oldest wooden structure of the world.
 And in midday, you can hear the famous bell gong right in front of you.